czeglediptr/100-days-of-code/log.md

 **Thoughts:** : Today I watched some videos and continued CS50 and it seems the Speller problem set not  easy but not as hard as I imagined.
 Lets see tomorrow what I can do with it.

 **Link to work:** N/A

+### Day 55: June 12, 2020

+**Today's Progress**:Started to working on the speller problem set.
+Also searched after some hash functions, but I have not decided yet which one I will use.

+**Thoughts:** : Today I finished the load function and it was easier than I thought.
+I am looking forward to finish the speller problem set.

+**Link to work:** N/A